Speech Language Pathology Jobs in USA with Visa Sponsorship

 Which visa types do employers use to sponsor speech-language pathologists?

-H-1B is the most common pathway, covering both cap-subject and cap-exempt employers.
+H-1B visa is the most common pathway, covering both cap-subject and cap-exempt employers.
 Canadian SLPs can use the TN visa under the USMCA, which is faster and avoids the lottery entirely.
 Employers willing to sponsor permanent residence typically file under EB-3, which covers skilled workers in healthcare.
-Some hospital systems combine H-1B sponsorship with a concurrent EB-3 filing to start the green card clock early.
+Some hospital systems combine H-1B visa sponsorship with a concurrent EB-3 filing to start the green card clock early.
 Browse current openings on Migrate Mate to see which employers are actively sponsoring.

 Do I need ASHA certification to get sponsored, or is a master's degree enough?